• 01604 714674

 Our staff recruitment policies and practices meet safer recruitment requirements.
 We always pursue identity checks and qualification checks and we take up written references before confirming employment.
 We require clearance from the Disclosure and Barring Service (DBS) before employing any staff, this includes supply teachers and outside clubs and coaching staff.

-Should you have any safeguarding concerns, please contact one of our DSL (Designated Safeguarding Leads): Angela Woods, Alison Dolan, Lorraine Brown and Gayle Damrell.
+Should you have any safeguarding concerns, please contact one of our DSL/DDSLs (Designated Safeguarding Lead/ Deputy Designated Safeguarding Leads): Angela Woods, Alison Dolan, Anushka Bewley and Mrs Maxwell.
 Our Safeguarding / Child Protection policy can be found on our Policies page.

 Other contacts / links